 The other major health risk of the commercial kitchen next to food-borne illness is the slip/fall accident.
 But don’t worry about adding extra slips with this new epoxy coating – you’ll remove them.
 Another reason epoxy flooring is great for commercial kitchens is the added benefit of its anti-slip surface – even when wet.
 Commercial kitchen floors see a lot of water, intentionally or not, and epoxy flooring can handle it, which protects your staff from taking a tumble.

 Epoxy flooring can also handle drops.
 No commercial kitchen likes the idea of a pot being dropped on the floor, but if it does happen, you don’t have to worry about scratching the floor.
 The epoxy coating is often used in garages where tools are frequently dropped, which means it can handle the ladle hitting the floor, too.
 This protects your investment over time, making epoxy flooring a great choice for the busy commercial kitchens we see here in California.

 Epoxy Flooring is Decorative

 And don’t worry, epoxy flooring can be installed in even the most luxurious of restaurants of Santa Barbara, San Luis Obispo, and Monterey.
-Epoxy flooring comes in a variety of colors and glosses, including pearlescent and metallic flakes.
+Epoxy flooring comes in various colors and glosses, including pearlescent and metallic flakes.
 Would you like your floor to look like a bronze platter?
 We can do that!
-Singular colors and color mixes with large or high-grit flakes can produce a wide variety of patterns and color blends.
+Singular colors and color mixes with large or high-grit flakes can produce various patterns and color blends.
 Check out our gallery for ideas.